umorjyoti/trip/memory-bank/progress.md

     - Enhanced modal forms with better UX
     - Visual feedback and confirmation dialogs
     - Mobile-responsive design that works on all screen sizes
+*   **Blog System with Related Blogs**: Complete blog management system with region-based organization:
+    - Full CRUD operations for blogs with rich text editing
+    - Blog region management for organizing content by geographic areas
+    - Related blogs functionality showing blogs from the same region
+    - Modern card-based design with hover effects and animations
+    - SEO optimization with meta tags and structured data
+    - Region-based blog browsing and filtering
+    - Admin interface for managing blog regions and content

 **What's Left to Build:**